 Appropriateness of the

-management structures and
+management structure and

-procedures, including quality
+procedures, including risk management.

 - Sub-criterion 3c: